 When your barber asks “What number do you like?” most people answer without a clear understanding of the haircut numbering system.
 Haircut numbers refer to the size of the clipper guard.
 The amount of hair that remains depends on the clipper guard size.
 The clipper guards distance the clipper’s blades from scalp, so that only hair longer than the guards reach the blades.
 In this way the guards control the hair length.
 Simply put, the clipper guard size determines the hair length.

-Each clipper guard set contains 8 clipper guards and the guard has its number etched on its base.
-Therefore, if you ask for a “Number 2 Haircut” the barber will attach a #2 guard to the clipper, and cut your hair to that length.
+Each clipper guard set contains 8 clipper guards numbered 1 to 8.
+If you ask for a “Number 2 Haircut” the barber will attach a #2 guard to the clipper, and cut your hair to that length.

 2. Words Are Great, Pictures Are Better